-An arbitral award made by an arbitration tribunal (which can be a single arbitrator or a panel of arbitrators) can be registered in Hong Kong courts after which it may be enforced in Hong Kong as a court order.
+An arbitral award made by an arbitration tribunal (which can be a single arbitrator or a panel of arbitrators) can be registered in the courts in the Hong Kong SAR after which it may be enforced in Hong Kong as a court order.

 Mediation is a voluntary process which may or may not bring any outcome.
 However, the highly expert mediators will often assist the parties to resolve their dispute, with the resolution being recorded in a legally binding contract.